-The 1st Call for Proposals for the “Very Small and Small Business Entrepreneurship” of the Development Law 4399/2016 has been announced.
-Investors will be able to submit applications for their investment plans, from Wednesday, July 3rd, 2019, through the State Aid Information System (SAIS).
-The deadline for submitting submissions is Friday, Febriary 14th, 2020.
+The 1st Call for Proposals for the “Very Small and Small Business Entrepreneurship” of the Development Law 4399/2016 has been completed.
+Investors were able to submit applications for their investment plans, from Wednesday, July 3rd, 2019, through the State Aid Information System (SAIS) until Friday, February 28th, 2020.

 Aid rates of up to 55% are provided, based on the expected revision of the Regional Aid Map, depending on company size and installation area.